-It is important that social housing is available to support people who struggle to address their own housing needs yet demand for council and social housing far exceeds supply.
-Our new Lettings Policy will make sure we meet our legal and statutory duties, prioritising those in the greatest need whilst remaining choice based.
+Ensure Sustainable Social and Affordable housing to Meet Need - It is important that social housing is available to support people who struggle to address their own housing needs yet demand for council and social housing far exceeds supply.
+Our new Lettings Policy will ensure that we meet our legal and statutory duties, prioritising those in the greatest need whilst remaining choice based.
 Our new policy is clear and transparent and will better manage the expectations of our applicants.

 Around 21% of stock in the borough is currently sub-market let at a social or affordable rent (this is where the rent is no more than 80% of the current market rent prices).
-Around 4,870 properties in the borough are currently managed by 39 active Housing Associations or Registered Providers, 14 of which are on our framework.
-The council also has 18,000 homes, currently managed by our ALMO Berneslai Homes.
+Around 4,870 properties in the borough are currently managed by 39 active Housing Associations / Registered Providers, 14 of which are on our Framework.
+The Council also has 18,000 homes, currently managed by our ALMO Berneslai Homes.
 Berneslai Homes have developed a 10-year strategic plan which aligns to Barnsley 2030.
 This sets the 10-year ambition for the organisation in providing housing management, tenancy support and asset management and investment in line with our Services Agreement.
-Key priorities within the plan are: (a) Hearing customers; (b) Keeping tenants safe; (c) Improving opportunities for employment and training; (d) Technology and innovation; (e) Growth of homes and services; and (f) Zero carbon.
+Key priorities within the plan are: (a) Hearing Customers; (b) Keeping tenants safe; (c) Improving opportunities for employment and training; (d) Technology and innovation; (e) Growth of homes and services; and (f) Zero carbon.
 The ALMO has set out a range of actions and measures of success to deliver against its ambitions.

-As a landlord, the council is ultimately responsible for meeting its regulatory requirements under the consumer standards set by the Regulator of Social Housing.
-Regulation within the sector has been strengthened following the Social Housing White Paper in 2020 and amendments to the Social Housing Regulation Bill 2022/23 (receiving Royal Ascent in 2023).
-The amendments to the bill seek to deliver transformational change within the social housing sector to empower residents, provide greater redress when something goes wrong, better regulation and improve the quality of social housing.
-It gives greater powers to both the regulator and housing ombudsman and redefines the role of landlord in terms of accountability to the regulator and health and safety.
-As a landlord, the council must have a robust framework in place to make sure we meet all consumer standards, perform well and to the satisfaction of our tenants and make sure the tenant's voice is heard and at the heart of everything we do.
+As a landlord, the Council is ultimately responsible for meeting its regulatory requirements under the consumer standards set by the Regulator of Social Housing.
+Regulation within the sector has been strengthened following the Social Housing White Paper in 2020 and amendments to the Social Housing Regulation Bill 2022/23 (receiving Royal Assent in 2023).
+The amendments to the Bill seek to deliver transformational change within the social housing sector to empower residents, provide greater redress when something goes wrong, better regulation and improve the quality of social housing.
+It gives greater powers to both the regulator and housing ombudsman and re-defines the role of landlord in terms of both accountability to the regulator and health and safety.
+As a landlord, the Council must have a robust Framework in place to ensure that we meet all Consumer Standards, perform well and to the satisfaction of our tenants; ensuring the tenant's voice is heard and at the heart of everything we do.